hove-io/navitia/documentation/navitia.io/source/integration.rst

 In order to determinate the right coverage, you can request navitia with a WGS84 coordinate as: https://api.navitia.io/v1/coord/2.37691590563854;48.8467597481174

-In response, you get the coverage id, a very yuseful label and a ressource id:
+In response, you will get the coverage id, a very useful label and a ressource id:

 .. code-block:: json